California Electric Service Provider Bond

 The Principal (electric service provider) and the Surety (surety bond provider) will be bound unto the Obligee (Public Utilities Commission of the State of California).
 The Principal is primarily responsible for fulfilling the obligations required by the Code as well as the rules and regulations of the Commission.

 If the electric service provider fails to perform the said obligations, the Obligee will file a claim for the benefit of those who suffered damages.
-The Surety will conduct an investigation to validate the claim before any payment is made.
+The Surety will investigate to validate the claim before any payment is made.
 If a claim is valid and if the said claim is settled by the Surety, the Principal, under the terms of the indemnity agreement, must reimburse the Surety.

 How much does a California Electric Service Provider Bond cost?